Atharv-web/ML_PIPELINE/README.md

-# ML_PIPELINE# SAGE: Smart Analytics and Guidance Engine
+# SAGE: Smart Analytics and Guidance Engine

 SAGE is an interactive Streamlit-based application designed to simplify machine learning tasks.
 It provides a user-friendly interface for exploratory data analysis (EDA), automatic machine learning (AutoML), and clustering tasks.
 The tool leverages libraries such as `TPOT`, `ydata-profiling`, and `scikit-learn` to automate the creation of optimized pipelines.